 Cervical Cancer: The Basics

-The cervix is located at the bottom of the uterus (womb), connecting the uterus to the vagina.
-The cervix can be seen and tested by your healthcare provider during a pelvic examination.
-Cervical cancer is caused by cervical cells growing out of control.
-As the number of cells grow, they form into a tumor.
+The cervix is at the bottom of the uterus (womb), connecting the uterus to the vagina.
+The cervix can be seen and tested by your healthcare provider during a pelvic exam.
+Cervical cancer happens when cervical cells grow out of control.
+As the number of cells grows, they form a tumor.
 The most common type of cervical cancer is called squamous cell carcinoma.
 When cervical cancer spreads from the cervix to another part of the body, it is called metastatic cervical cancer.

-Almost all cervical cancers are caused by a virus called HPV (human papilloma virus).
+Almost all cervical cancers are caused by a virus called HPV (human papillomavirus).
 HPV is a sexually transmitted disease that is very common.
-However, very few women who have HPV will develop cervical cancer; so simply having HPV doesn't mean that you will get cancer.
+However, very few women who have HPV will develop cervical cancer.
+Having HPV doesn't mean that you will get cancer.

-Other things that increase the risk of developing cervical cancer include having multiple sexual partners, other sexually transmitted diseases (STDs), HIV infection, and smoking.
+Other things that raise the risk of developing cervical cancer include having multiple sexual partners, having other sexually transmitted diseases (STDs), HIV infection, and smoking.

 Signs & Symptoms

-Signs and symptoms of cervical cancer are usually not experienced until the tumor has grown in size.
-Symptoms can include:
+Most people don't notice the signs and symptoms of cervical cancer until the tumor has grown in size.
+Symptoms can be:

-- Bleeding that is not normal, such as bleeding after sexual intercourse, in between periods, heavier/longer lasting menstrual bleeding, or bleeding after menopause.
+- Bleeding that is not normal, such as bleeding after sex, in between periods, heavier/longer lasting menstrual bleeding, or bleeding after menopause.

 - Vaginal discharge that is not normal (may smell bad).